antvis/G2/site/docs/manual/extra-topics/pattern.en.md

 $ npm install @antv/g-pattern  --save;
 ```

-Then you can use the built-in pattern.
-In this [Example](/zh/examples/theme/pattern#lines-pattern):
+Then you can use the built-in patterns.
+In this [example](/zh/examples/theme/pattern#lines-pattern):

-* we used [lines](https://g.antv.antgroup.com/api/css/pattern#lines), set attributes such as background color, transparency, line color, and spacing.
+* We used [lines](https://g.antv.antgroup.com/api/css/pattern#lines), and set attributes like background color, opacity, line color, and spacing.
 * Through [repetition](https://g.antv.antgroup.com/api/css/pattern#repetition), the tiling mode is specified as horizontal and vertical directions
 * Through [transform](https://g.antv.antgroup.com/api/css/pattern#transform), the pattern is rotated 30 degrees clockwise